deltatre-webplu/forge-published-entities-stage-checker/README.md

 ## JSON configuration file

-**You must provide a JSON configuration file in order to run the application**.
+**You must provide a valid JSON configuration file in order to run the application**.

 Inside this file you must write a JSON array containing objects representing the tenants for which you want to run the stage check: there will be one object for each tenant.